DavidZhongtai/davidzhongtai.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}

 I am an undergraduate student at the University of Illinois at Urbana-Champaign where I study Mathematics and conduct research at the Illinois Risk Lab.
-Currently, I'm working as a data scientist intern at the Ameren Innovation Center.

 ## Research Experience